Malwarebytes/ghas-cli/README.md

 2. `make deps` to update the dependencies
 3. `make release` to build the packages
 4. `git commit -a -S Bump to version 1.1.2` and `git tag -s v1.1.2 -m "1.1.2"`
-5. Upload `dist/*`, `checksums.sha512` and `checksums.sha512.asc` to a new release in Github.
+5. Upload `dist/*`, `checksums.sha512` and `checksums.sha512.asc` to a new release in GitHub.
 6. Upload to [PyPi](https://pypi.org/project/ghas-cli/): `poetry publish`.

 ## Why not use `ghas-enablement`?

-Github suggests using [ghas-enablement](https://github.com/NickLiffen/ghas-enablement) to deploy GHAS at scale.
+GitHub suggests using [ghas-enablement](https://github.com/NickLiffen/ghas-enablement) to deploy GHAS at scale.
 Unfortunately, it has many limitations that make it a non viable tool as you understood if you read the beginning of this README, including:

 * Only support for one default branch name: If you repositories are mixing `master`, `main`, `dev`, `test`... as the repository default branch, you will end up creating the CodeQL config to another branch than the default's.
     - `ghas-cli` uses the correct default branch for each repo.